 Externally, the Ultimate Ears MEGABOOM 3 and Ultimate Ears MEGABOOM 4 look a lot alike.
 Their specs are nearly the same except for the updated USB-C charge port on the MEGABOOM 4 and the ability to skip back a track.
 The MEGABOOM 4 has a bit more low-end extension, and it sounds somewhat better and more balanced.
 That said, it doesn't get quite as loud as the MEGABOOM 3, which uses an older micro-USB charge port, and it sounds less detailed in the highs.
 However, both have EQ, and they're not too dissimilar sounding overall.

 The Ultimate Ears BOOM 4 and Ultimate Ears MEGABOOM 4 are very similar speakers, both in looks, durability and app support.
-The BOOM 4 is smaller and easier to take along with you, and it gets a bit louder, but it sounds noticeably less clear with veiled treble, which you can EQ.
+The BOOM 4 is smaller and easier to take along with you, but it sounds noticeably less clear with veiled treble, which you can EQ.
 In contrast, the slightly larger size of the MEGABOOM 4 allows it to reproduce more bass frequencies that the BOOM 4 can't even with EQ and its battery is rated to last longer.